Post

 Deployment with Docker

-Docker is a really useful service that can be used to deploy many services, Jekyll too.
+Docker is a really useful program that can be used to deploy many services, Jekyll too.
 I won’t go into the details here, but the idea is that your kernel runs a separate mini OS, which reproduces the same environment every time and streamlines deployment.
 It’s also good for security, as someone who takes over the webserver will only have the rights of the webserver inside the docker container, instead of on your real OS.

 The “official” Jekyll Docker container is unmaintained since 2022, so if you want to deploy Jekyll with docker you need to create your own container.
 I based this on the standard ruby image.